Using Ollama on Quest#

 data_directory.mkdir(exist_ok=True)

 # Run it - This loop saves after each generation.
-Maybe slower, but uses less memory than generating all first.
+This may be slower, but it uses less memory than generating all responses first.

 for author in final_elements["authors"]: